STUDENT FILMMAKERS share their ocean stories

-The 6th Annual International Student Film Competition gives students a chance to tell their own stories about the ocean while building their creativity, encouraging them to explore the ocean and introducing them to the exciting world of becoming a filmmaker.
+The 6th Annual International Student Film Competition (SFC) gives students a chance to tell their own stories about the ocean while building creativity and exploring the exciting world of filmmaking.

 The film competition is open to middle school and high school students around the world.
 The criteria for being accepted to the competition also requires that the films be five minutes or less in duration, and touch upon some subject matter regarding the ocean.
 The Call for Entry for the 2018 Film Festival will open on August 1, 2017.
 If you have any questions, please email us at firstname.lastname@example.org.

 Films must be ocean-related and touch upon any of these categories:

 - Ocean sports

 - Ocean conservation issues, i.e. climate change, pollution, overfishing, marine debris.